Conflux-Chain/conflux-doc/docs/json-rpc.md

 ---

 #### cfx_checkBalanceAgainstTransaction
-Check if user balance is enough for the transaction.
+Check if a user's balance is enough to send a transaction with the specified gas and storage limits to the specified contract.
+The balance is enough if the user can cover the up-front payment of both execution and storage, or if these costs are sponsored by the contract.

 ##### Parameters
 * `DATA`, account address